School, well projects eyed for Afghan village

 “We are bringing a contractor next week to do an appraisal,” said Sgt.
 Peter Walsh.
 “We will do a boys school and a girls school.
 We will also redo the wells for both schools.”

 He promised that construction would start within a month.

 The soldiers were paying a local engineer for an estimate.
 If they deemed it fair, they had $50,000 at their disposal for the engineer and the local contractors, who would in turn hire local laborers to perform the work.

 The soldiers toured the modest buildings.
 An Afghan said 40 kids had to cram into the first room, about 12 feet by 14 feet.
 The exercise repeated itself, room to room; no space, blistering hot.
 But at least they were out of the sun, which beat down on those consigned to lessons in shredded tents flapping on their steel skeletons.

 Everyone returned to the trucks to finish handing out what they’d brought.
 When Sgt.
-Vernon Cole Etheridge emerged from the back of a vehicle with a stuffed animal, the kids went nuts.
+Vernon Cole Etheridge emerged from the back of a vehicle with stuffed animals, the kids went nuts.
 Each toss set off a scrum, with the bigger kids having their way.
 One small child was reduced to tears when his stuffed lizard was ripped from his hands.
-He was consoled, but just barely, with a reporter’s pen.
+He was consoled, but just barely, with a bystander’s pen.

 That was his nephew, the interpreter relayed.
 “His father was killed by the Taliban.
 We hate the Taliban.”

 Then Zalmay thanked the soldiers for coming “so far from your homes” to help Afghanistan.

 “We hope we have peace and stability so you can return to your wives and families.”